hanion/hanion.github.io/post/mite/mite.md

 A template should be able to render multiple pages, so I cant just make the macro the lines that render the content.

 Instead of printing templates everywhere, each template became a function.
-The function takes the page’s content rendering function as an argument, so any layout can render any content at runtime.
+The function takes the page's content rendering function as an argument, so any layout can render any content at runtime.

 <figure>
 <img src="render_functions.png" alt="render functions">